Leigh Woodman – National Victims Portfolio Manager and Trustee of SSGT

 You can contact Leigh at email@example.com or 027 561 2119

-Jayne Walker – South Island Victim Advisor, Administration Manager and Interim Trustee of SSGT
+Jayne Walker – South Island Victim Advocate, Interim Trustee of SSGT

 While Jayne’s 3 year old daughter Brittany slept, she was murdered by Jayne’s ex boarder.
 Jayne was also viciously attacked before a neighbour came to her rescue.
 Jayne has supported and continues to support many victims of serious violent crime and sexual violence through all aspects of the justice system.
 She is our South Island Victim Advisor and will provide an end to end service from the time of the incident throughout the judicial process and beyond.